GIScience/openrouteservice/docs/run-instance/running-with-docker.md

      source_file: ./files/andorra-latest.osm.pbf
 ```

-References now the file `/data/osm/andorra-latest.osm.pbf` on the host file system.
+now references the file `/data/osm/andorra-latest.osm.pbf` on the host file system.

 ::: warning Note
 When individual host directories are mounted to the internal sub directories of `/home/ors`,